dailybruin/the-stack/_posts/2021-11-1-dining-halls.md

 To avoid the lines, some students have taken to Reddit to ask for wait times.
 Additionally, UCLA Housing has recently started posting activity levels of dining halls on their menus.
 Activity levels are calculated by Waitz, an app to show how busy a given location is based on each facility’s Bluetooth and WiFi signals (CQ #17).

-The bar chart below compares the average number of swipes at each dining hall by half hour intervals.
+The bar chart below compares the average number of swipes used at each dining location over half hour intervals.
 Because students can use more than one swipe at a time at takeout restaurants, the charts do not reflect head counts.
 Use the drop-down menu to change the day of the week.
 Bruin Café, Bruin Bowl and The Drey are only open for the weekdays and do not have data for weekends.

 <!-- <select id="Dining-Hall"></select> -->